MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 ## Enable sideloading

 During development, you must load your app within Teams without distributing it.
-This is known as "sideloading".
+This is known as sideloading.

-1. If you have a Teams account, verify if you can sideload apps in Teams:
+If you have a Teams account, verify if you can sideload apps in Teams:

 1. In the Teams client, select **Apps**.
 1. Select **Upload a custom app**.

     :::image type="content" source="~/assets/images/teams-toolkit-v2/upload-custom-app-closeup.png" alt-text="Illustration showing where in Teams you can upload a custom app.":::